 Softphones enabled:

 The implications were profound.
-An endpoint was no longer a physical device, it was a software agent representing the user in the communication network.
+An endpoint was no longer a physical device; it was a software agent representing the user in the communication network, accessible via desktop or mobile devices.

 WebRTC (Web Real-Time Communication) represented the next evolutionary leap.
 Suddenly, web browsers had native support for real-time audio/video without plugins.
-While WebRTC doesn't natively speak SIP, SIP-to-WebRTC gateways made browsers into first-class endpoints.
+While WebRTC doesn't natively speak SIP, SIP-to-WebRTC gateways made browsers into first-class endpoints using JavaScript.

 This unlocked several game-changing capabilities: